Javascript API

 Using the API

-Once the API is loaded, you can access it just as you would the ActionScript API.
+Once the API is loaded it is available for use.
 For the most part, the interfaces, classes, and methods have the same names and signatures.
 If a method is unavailable to the JavaScript API, it will be noted in the documentation.

 These examples assume the loadAPI function has already completed, and there is a global kongregate variable available.